CliMA/EnsembleKalmanProcesses.jl/docs/src/installation_instructions.md

 ### Cloning the repository

-Alternatively, you can clone the repository and then then instantiate:
+Alternatively, you can clone the repository and then instantiate:

 ```
 > cd EnsembleKalmanProcesses.jl